-In adherence with the Bank of Italy's Supervisory Provisions regarding the compliance function, which require the compliance function to be independent of operating departments and separate from internal auditing, the Compliance Department reports directly to the Chief Risk Officer.
+In accordance with the Bank of Italy's Supervisory Provisions, which require the compliance department to be independent from operating departments and separate from internal auditing, the Compliance Department reports directly to the Chief Risk Officer.

-The Head of the Compliance Department was appointed by the Management Board on recommendation from the Managing Director and with approval from the Supervisory Board, and has the necessary autonomy and independence from the operating Departments.
+The current Head of the Compliance Department was appointed by the Management Board with effect from 1 July 2013 on the recommendation of the Managing Director and with approval from the Supervisory Board, and has the necessary autonomy and independence from the operating Departments.